RahmaEzzatHassan/azkar_app/README.md

 5. Open a pull request with a detailed description of your changes.

-## License

-This project is licensed under the CLA License Feel free to use, modify, and distribute the code for personal purposes.
+Feel free to use, modify, and distribute the code for personal purposes.

 **Note:** AZKAR is an independent project and is not affiliated with any specific Islamic organization or group.
 It aims to provide a convenient tool for individuals to practice and enhance their Islamic lifestyle.